Sewer Stoppages

 What do I do if I see sewage in the street?
 If you see what appears to be sewage in the street or if any of your neighbors also have sewer stoppages at the same time, immediately call non-emergency dispatch at 817-274-2511.

 If my plumber says the problem is on the Town's side, what do I need to doThis phrase can have several meanings.
-Town staff will determine responsibility for the repair.
-Town code defines the lateral service line as beginning at the house and ending past the tie-in to the Town main as the property and responsibility of the homeowner.
+Ultimately, Town staff determines responsibility for the repair.
+Lateral service lines, which begin at the house and end past the tie-in to the main, are the property and responsibility of the property owner or tenant.
 Therefore, there is no such thing as a "Town side" on a lateral service line.
-If there is a blockage or offset in the line beyond the Town's right-of-way, the plumber still needs to unblock the line.

 I’m not happy with the work of my plumber.
 What should I doPlumbers are licensed by the Texas State Board of Plumbing Examiners.